 (Please note that I won’t go into the details of setting up and filling out a Twitter profile.
 Just make sure your profile is complete!)

-Do you want to learn how to start a reliable and scalable traffic generation strategy with content and Twitter?
-Check out our ebook “The Social Traffic Code“.
+Do you want to learn how to get traffic, leads and customers with content and Twitter?
+Check out our ebook “Grow Your Twitter Account Like A Pro.”

 How to start growing your Twitter account: